nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 </math>.</p>
 ```

-will display in the following manner:
+This will display in the following manner:

 Here is an inline equation: $x = 5$.